 |Password Skills Plus||6.0||6.0 in writing, 5.5 in other subscores|

 With 8-week pre-sessional English

-If you do not meet the English Language Requirements for your course in full, you may be offered an In-sessional English course (with is free and taught during the term) or a four-week or eight-week Pre-sessional English course (which happens in the summer before the academic year).
+If you do not meet the English Language Requirements for your course in full, you may be offered a 4-week or 8-week Pre-sessional English course (which happens in the summer before the academic year starts).